dikucloud/getting-started-dikucloud-ec2/start.md

 ```
 Hi, I'd like to use resources on Amazon EC2 for a student project at DIKU.

-Student name(s): YOUR NAME(S)
+Student name(s) and email addresses:
+YOUR NAME(S), e.g. John Doe (john@example.com), Jane Doe (jane@example.com)

+Project title:
+TITLE FOR YOUR PROJECT

+Supervisor:
-Supervisor: YOUR SUPERVISOR'S NAME
+YOUR SUPERVISOR'S NAME

+Project type:
-Project type: ONE OF ('bachelor project', 'graduate project', 'master's thesis')
+ONE OF ('bachelor project', 'graduate project', 'master's thesis')

-Link to your EC2 budget (made with Amazon EC2 Calculator): LINK TO BUDGET
+Link to your EC2 budget (made with Amazon EC2 Calculator):
+LINK TO BUDGET

 Best regards,
 A student at DIKU
 ```

+When your application has been processed, you'll get an email with further instructions

+## Questions?

-If you have any questions about this process, please do not hesitate to ask questions: kostas@diku.dk
+If you have any questions about any of this, please do not hesitate to write kostas@diku.dk